 Six years after it first rolled out its commission-free ETF platform, Schwab is set to double the number of products on OneSource — to 503 — starting March 1.
 Plus, the lineup will include iShares ETFs for the first time, the firm said early Tuesday.

 But the brokerage firm isn’t alone in making such an announcement.
-Fidelity also said Tuesday morning that it has struck a deal with iShares and will boost its commission-free lineup to over 500 ETFs by Feb.
-28. This news comes six months after the fund firm rolled out two index funds with zero fees.
+Fidelity also said Tuesday morning that it has struck a deal with iShares and will boost its commission-free lineup to over 500 ETFs.
+This news comes six months after the fund firm rolled out two index funds with zero fees.

 “For Schwab, the decision to expand the lineup came in response to demand from both advisors and retail investor clients,” said Kari Droller, vice president of third-party platforms for the Fidelity rival, in an interview Tuesday at the Inside ETFs conference being held near Miami.
 “We always pay attention to this and are working to build the whole package for advisors and retail clients.”